Specsranger/reBALANCE-Tuning-Pack/README.md

     - Re-standardized max AA distance to 200 from 270
     - Recon plane health increased from 480 to 1280 to balance to new AA damage
     - High-Altitude bomber plane health increased from 480 to 720 to new AA damage
 - All medium and heavy vehicle callins have been replaced with T4 unlocks similar to COH2.
-All CP requirements reduced by 1
+All CP requirements reduced by 1 to keep in line with COH3 match timings
 - Limited ability for either factions to paradrop starting units at the start of the match
     - Wehrmacht Medical Bunkers can now auto reinforce
     - Grenadier’s merge ability should not be applicable to retreating units